 In those moments, we feel the pressure to name the big things like health, home, family, and such — important things for sure, but a lifestyle of gratitude is birthed when we utter a hundred thank yous a day because we notice the blessings each hour holds.

 Here is a FREE printable of the Gratitude Tree leaves.
 Click on the link to print out as many copies as you would like as often as you wish because you can never have too many gratitude leaves!
 (Please note, this document is housed in a Google Doc account.
 Some offices block the printing of Google Docs.
 If it doesn’t work for you at the office, try printing the leaves from your home printer.
 That seems to do the trick every time.)

-How to Make a Gratitude Tree Easily
+How to Easily Make a Gratitude Tree in Less Than 15 Minutes

 This is the first year that a Gratitude Tree is part of our Thanksgiving celebration.
 I bought all the items at my local craft store, although, in retrospect, I could have used a small tree branch from the yard and a vase, pitcher, or large candle-holder that I already had at home.
 I really like the way this one turned out, so I think I’ll use it year after year.
 With that in mind, the $38 I spent at the store was well worth the price since it’s less than what I would have spent on a fresh flower centerpiece.